Employment

 PositionDepartmentPosted date

-English Teacher Faculty 2025-01-30
+Math Teacher Faculty 2025-10-29

 Founded in 1896, Loyola High School has been a cornerstone of education in Montreal.
 As a Jesuit school, it forms students to become intellectually competent, open to growth, religious, loving and committed to doing justice.
 For generations, we have produced graduates representing people of all faiths, beliefs and traditions, and who model the Jesuit ideal of being men and women for others; fostering a nurturing environment that inspires academic achievement, personal growth, and a sense of social responsibility.
 Our commitment to Jesuit values guides us in nurturing students who are not only academically adept but also formed to make a positive impact on the world.

-• Bachelor’s degree in Education or in field;
+• Bachelor’s degree in Education or in field; Master’s preferred

-• Active Québec teaching certificate in place or in process.
+• Active Québec teaching certificate in place or in process

-Successful experience teaching high school English.
+Minimum 3 years successful experience teaching high school Mathematics.

 • Teach multiple class sections;